SeleniumHQ/fluent-selenium/README.md

 Any element has a size via getSize(), which yields a Dimension Some elements have boolean from isDisplayed(), isEnabled() and isSelected()

-All of these have assertions:
+All of those have assertions:

 ```java
 fwd.div(id("foo")).getLocation().shouldBe(new Point(1, 1));